concrete-eth/concrete-template/README.md

 Installing the concrete CLI:

-Clone the concrete github repo and install the CLI
+Clone the concrete github repository and install the CLI

 ```
 https://github.com/concrete-eth/concrete-geth